A Sacred Cow? Controversial Recommendations About Red Meat

 Bottom line: The systematic reviews and meta-analyses with new guidelines on red and processed meat intake, published recently in the Annals of Internal Medicine, have nutrition researchers seeing red.
 Longstanding data indicate that eating red meat and processed meat can have a considerable impact on health (e.g., cardiovascular disease, type 2 diabetes, many forms of cancer, decreased longevity) for most individuals.
 Rejecting years of previous research leads to what has been called “dietary pseudo-confusion.”

 Though our knowledge is imperfect, most nutrition investigators believe we know enough to recommend limiting red and processed meat.
 Specific recommendations (e.g., exactly how many servings, portion size, etc.) are still somewhat open to question and may never be ascertained with the precision scientists want and the public expects because of the nature of nutrition research itself.

 There are many reasons, though, other than concern for health to limit intake of red and processed meat, including concern for the environment because of the substantial greenhouse gases produced by livestock, as well as concern for the humane treatment of the animals themselves.
 As in all scientific discourse, the use of red and processed meat should continue to be open for discussion and not a sacred cow.

 Please note: This recent controversy stimulated my interest in some of the "backstory" about meat intake.
-This is part one of a two-part blog.
-My next blog will feature some cultural and anthropological considerations involved in meat intake.
+This is part one of a two-part series.
+My next post will feature some cultural and anthropological considerations involved in meat intake.